 The outcome is a quantitative model that can trace the evolution in a system's capabilities including growth rate constraints over time.
 The Plasma data base was developed as a means of handling the required data analysis but the so-called "fusion plasma seek operation" (FPSO) was beyond the capacity of state of the art hard drives that invariably suffered mechanical failures even with the then currently available caches.

 As a result the Plasma DB project was paused in 1995 to await the known evolution in solid state devices to occur.

 As from 2011 state of the art solid state technologies and associated memory cache capabilities appeared with specifications and prices to meet the lower ranges of operational speeds for FPSO and therefore make the Plasma approach feasible.

 SEEL is now prototyping a second generation of Plasma Systems technology with Navatec.

-1 Hector McNeill is an agricultural economist and systems engineer trained in agriculture, biometry, and agricultura economics at Cambridge University and in development economics and systems engineering at Stanford University.
-He founded SEEL-Systems Engineering Economics Lab in Portsmouth, Hampshire in 1983 where work on Virtual Client Technlogy was initiated.
+1 Hector McNeill is an agricultural economist and systems engineer trained in agriculture, biometry, and agricultural economics at Cambridge University and in development economics and systems engineering at Stanford University.
+He founded SEEL-Systems Engineering Economics Lab in Portsmouth, Hampshire in 1983 where work on Virtual Client Technology was initiated.
 He is the President of The George Boole Foundation Ltd (London).
-He has led Plasma DB development since its inception and is the coordinator of the Navatec Systems Systems Group (NSSG) developing Navatec System, a significant advance in PCPM technology launched in January, 2018.
+He has led Plasma DB development since its inception and is the coordinator of the Navatec Systems Group (NSSG) developing Navatec System, a significant advance in PCPM technology launched in January, 2018.